channprj/claude-code-voice/README.md

 ### Voice Behavior

 - **Assistant responses**: When Claude Code completes a task, the response is spoken using:

-  - "Daniel" voice for English and other languages
+  - "Daniel" voice for English
-  - "Yuna" voice for Korean text (automatically detected)
+  - "Yuna" voice for Korean (automatically detected)

-- **User prompts**: Your submitted prompts are echoed back via voice

 ### Customization